 In this stage, breast cancer has spread beyond the immediate region of the tumor and into the nearby lymph nodes and muscles.
 However, it hasn’t spread to any distant organs.
 Based on the tumor size and how far it has spread, this stage can be divided into three, namely

 - 3A: In this stage, the tumor might be of any size and as many as 9 lymph nodes could be affected.
 Alternatively, the tumor might be a little more than 5 centimeters big and the lymph nodes might have clusters of cancerous cells.
-Besides these two possibilities, the tumor could also be larger than 5 centimeters and the cells could have spread to
+Besides these two possibilities, the tumor could also be larger than 5 centimeters and the cells could have spread to a few lymph nodes under the arm or breastbone.

 - 3B: At this point, the cancerous tumor could be of any size and might even have spread to the chest wall or breast skin.
 You might also see certain evidence of swelling, inflammation, or ulcers.